Perot Museum of Nature and Science: Building design

 Designed by Thom Mayne of Morphosis Architects, the building was conceived as a large cube floating over a landscaped plinth (or base).

 The stone roof, which features a landscape of drought-tolerant greenery, was inspired by Dallas surroundings.
 The plinth was landscaped with a 1 acre rolling green roof comprising rock and native drought-resistant grasses that reflects Texas' indigenous landscape and demonstrate a living system that will evolve naturally.
 Building on the museum's commitment to resource conservation, the new building has a rainwater collection system that captures run-off water from the roof and parking lot, satisfying 74% of the museum's non-potable water needs and 100% of its irrigation needs.

 The building is characterized by a continuous flow escalator, measuring 54 ft in length and housed within a 150 ft glass casing that extends diagonally outside the building cube.
 The building also prioritizes sustainability by utilizing LED lighting, off-grid energy generation technology, and solar-powered water heating.
 To enhance energy efficiency, the atrium and other spaces within the building benefit from natural sunlight via strategically placed skylights.

-The building has secured the highest possible 4 Green Globes from the Green Building Initiative.
+The building has secured 4 Green Globes from the Green Building Initiative.
 It got a rating of an overall 85% on the Green Globes rating scale and 100% for its design and its sustainable performance measures.
 Green Globes is a nationally recognized green building guidance and assessment program in the United States.